 Letting fees ban

-The letting fees ban applies to new assured shorthold tenancies in Wales entered into on or after the 1st September 2019.
+The letting fees ban applies to new renting agreements in Wales entered into on or after the 1st September 2019.

 A landlord or letting agent cannot charge you fees for:

 - checking references or credit checks

 - renewing an occupation contract

 - amending term of the agreement, for example adding in more conditions